cestrrada/Portfolio/_projects/meme-generator.md

 version: 1.0
 featured: meme-generator/featured.jpg
-excerpt: A Python-based GUI for creating memes using custom images and captions.
+description: A Python-based GUI for creating memes using custom images and captions.
 ---

 ### Overview